 theory = K

 fairness = edu; both a voter

 I did PF, LD, and Congress for 4 years at Liberty North High School in Liberty, Missouri.
-I'm in my fourth year at Western Kentucky University and compete in NFA-LD (one person policy), impromptu, and extemp.
-I currently serve as the Head Congressional Debate Coach at Ridge High School.
+I graduated from Western Kentucky University in 2021 and competed in NFA-LD (one person policy), impromptu, and extemp.
+I was also a Debate Coach at Ridge High School during while at WKU.